Goguryeo: Foreign relations

 The militaristic nature of Goguryeo frequently drew them into conflicts with the dynasties of China.
 In the times when they are not in war with China, Goguryeo occasionally sent tributes to some of the Chinese dynasties as a form of trade and nonaggression pact.
+Like Buyeo before it, Goguryeo alternately offered tribute to and raided China.
 These activities of exchange promoted cultural and religious flow from China into the Korean peninsula.
 Goguryeo has also received tribute from other Korean kingdoms and neighboring tribal states, and frequently mobilized Malgal people in their military.
 Baekje and Goguryeo maintained their regional rivalry throughout their history, although they eventually formed an alliance in their wars against Silla and Tang.

 Culture

 The culture of Goguryeo was shaped by its climate, religion, and the tense society that people dealt with due to the numerous wars Goguryeo waged.

-Not much is known about Goguryeo culture, as many records have been lost.
+The Book of Sui (Volume 81) recorded: "The customs, laws and clothes of Goguryeo, Baekje and Silla are generally identical."

+Attributed with the earliest kimchi, the Goguryeo people were skilled at fermenting and widely consumed fermented food.

+Singing and dancing played an important part in Goguryeo society, a legacy that, according to Kim Hunggyu, continues to this day in modern Korean society.

+The practice of matrilocality in Korea started in the Goguryeo period, continued through the Goryeo period and ended in the early Joseon period.
+The Korean saying that when a man gets married, he is "entering jangga" (the house of his father-in-law), stems from the Goguryeo period.

+Goguryeo held an annual national seokjeon (stone battle) attended by the king himself.
+Originally a product of the warlike Goguryeo period, seokjeon gradually evolved into a widely enjoyed pastime during the more peaceful Goryeo and Joseon periods.

+The Korean tradition of mothers eating seaweed after birth originated in Goguryeo.
+The Korean word for seaweed, miyeok, originated in Goguryeo.

-Goguryeo Tombs
+Goguryeo tombs

 The tombs of Goguryeo display the prosperity and artistry of the kingdom of the period.
 The murals inside many of the tombs are significant evidence of Goguryeo's lifestyle, ceremonies, warfare and architecture.
 Mostly tombs were founded in Ji'an in China's Jilin province, Taedong river basin near Pyongyang, North Korea and the Anak area in South Hwanghae province of North Korea.
 There are over 10,000 Goguryeo tombs overall, but only about 90 of those unearthed in China and North Korea have wall paintings.
 In 2004, Capital Cities and Tombs of the Ancient Koguryo Kingdom located in Ji'an of Jilin Province of China and Complex of Koguryo Tombs located in North Korea became a UNESCO World Heritage Site.